Chapter 21

 “There’s something wrong with the geothermal chimney!”

 “But I have to go there!
 If I don’t, everything on Earth will die in four days!
-You, me, Lina, Messy Dirty: everyone!
-All your creep plans won’t matter!”
+You, me, Messy Dirty: everyone!
+None of your creep plans will matter!”

 “Then why haven’t you killed me yet?”

-The claw got shaky.
+The abomination’s claw shook.
 Whatever considerations Pakiectus harbored, they prompted heavy and haggard exhales.

-Perhaps you aren’t lying.
-Perhaps this was a useful interlude after all.
+Perhaps you aren’t lying: perhaps this was a useful interlude.

 “And?”

-I cannot allow you to live.
-You’ve stolen The Mark of Freehold, and that alone seals your fate.
+You cannot live: you’ve stolen The Mark: that alone seals your fate.

 “So much for gratitude!”